The International Arbitration Review: United Kingdom - England & Wales

 iii Investor–state disputes

 Under the Treaty of Lisbon, which took effect on 1 December 2009, the EU's competence was extended to cover foreign direct investment, which includes BITs concluded between EU Member States and third countries (extra-EU BITs).
 The EU subsequently enacted Regulation No. 1219/2012, which came into force on 9 January 2013, to clarify the status of the more-than 1,200 extra-EU BITs entered into before Lisbon came into force, as well as the ability of Member States to negotiate new extra-EU BITs.
-Regulation 1219/2012 confirmed that extra-EU BITs signed prior to December 2009 will remain in force until they are replaced by new treaties between the EU and the relevant third countries.82
+Regulation 1219/2012 confirmed that extra-EU BITs signed prior to December 2009 will remain in force until they are replaced by new treaties between the EU and the relevant third countries.87

 Outlook and conclusions

 England and Wales remains one of the most frequently selected seats for international arbitration.
 The practical attractions of England and Wales as a seat are built not just on the firm foundation of the Act but also on judicial willingness to apply the guiding principles that underpin the Act.
 Brexit will have little impact on a highly competent and independent English judiciary that has ample experience in complex arbitral disputes.
 Nor is Brexit likely to have a material effect on the depth of talented arbitration specialists practising in London.
 England and Wales as a seat is distinctly arbitration-friendly, with a keen understanding of the benefits arbitration aims to confer on parties, and the policy considerations such benefits entail.
-Recent case law generally reinforces the fact that the English courts are strongly supportive of international arbitration.
+Recent case law reinforces the fact that the English courts are strongly supportive of international arbitration.
 This is consistent with the principles of party autonomy and judicial non-intervention enshrined in the Act.

 International arbitration in England and Wales will no doubt continue to evolve as it seeks to preserve its competitive edge as an arbitral seat.
-Although it has little impact on the formal framework applicable to international arbitration, in terms of perceptions, the Brexit decision will create both challenges and opportunities for England and Wales as an arbitral seat in future years.
+Although it has little impact on the formal framework applicable to international arbitration, in terms of perceptions, Brexit will create both challenges and opportunities for England and Wales as an arbitral seat in future years.

 2 There are three distinct jurisdictions in the United Kingdom, each of which has its own court system and laws.
 England and Wales together comprise a single jurisdiction; the other two are Scotland and Northern Ireland.